 My goal is to facilitate a collective space because I believe that everyone is the expert on their own life and by cultivating community wisdom, we can feel emboldened to claim our personal agency.

-See what other community members have said about Sahaj’s previous workshops
+See what other previous Boldly Bicultural members have said about this program

 “Sahaj’s workshops & gatherings are a game changer!
 She gave me the courage to come to terms with my personal family history with shame and its impact in shaping my life outcomes..
 The workshop gave substance and insight to limitations and obstacles I had been facing but had not yet been able to name or articulate.
 I came out of her workshop realizing I was undermining myself with my choice of words and inner attitudes, but also recognizing the family systems that created this outcome."